-The electives to total 20 semester hours should be from physics, chemistry, or substitutes as approved by the Division chair of Science and Mathematics.
+The electives to total 20 semester hours should be from physics, chemistry, or substitutes as approved by the chair of the Division of Science and Mathematics.
 Teacher certification requires completion of EDUC 398-Secondary Education Field Experience and EDUC 484-Secondary Methods in Science.